How the Mars Exploration Rovers Work

 This illustration shows NASA's Mars Opportunity Rover, the second of the two Mars Exploration Rovers to land on the Red Planet in 2004 to search for signs of past life.
 NASA/JPL-Caltech

-It seems easy enough: If we can blast a man to the moon for a round of golf, why do we have to send robots to Mars?
+It seems easy enough: If we can blast a man to the moon for a round of golf, why do we have Mars rovers?

-Mars, after all, is the planet that most closely resembles Earth -- that is, if Earth had an average temperature of minus 81 degrees F (minus 63 degrees C) and was ostensibly lifeless [source: Mars Exploration].
+Mars, after all, is the planet that most closely resembles Earth — that is, if Earth had an average temperature of minus 81 degrees Fahrenheit (minus 63 degrees Celsius), was ostensibly lifeless and had a thin Martian atmosphere [source: Mars Exploration].
 Still, its geologic patterns resemble a variety of places we're familiar with on Earth, from the ancient, flood-scarred and eroded lands of Washington state to the deserts of Death Valley and permafrost of Antarctica.

 Advertisement